Skip to content

 Diwali, sometimes called Deepavali or the festival of lights, is one of the most celebrated festivals of India and marks the Indian new year.
 It occurs every fall during the Hindu month of Kartik.
 (That’s around mid-October, but it can be as late as early November.)

 Diwali occurs on the darkest day of the lunar calendar, the day of the new Moon.
 Diwali is a celebration of lights and sweetness.
-It is a symbol of victory of brightness over darkness, good over evil.
+It is a symbol of the victory of brightness over darkness, good over evil.

 Diwali celebrations last five days and are full of festivity up through the last day.
 The lighting of the oil lamps, candles (diyas), and sparklers all around the house, wishing good fortune to loved ones, and setting off firecrackers are the main customs of the five-day festival.
 Fireworks are traditionally set off on the night of the five-day celebration, which is said by some to ward off any evil omens.